robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 ### Tweaks

-- Bring down any sounds that sound too loud using `notch` stops on the EQ Eight
+- Bring down any sounds that sound too loud using `Bell` stops on the EQ Eight

 #### Sides

 1. Set `Mode: M/S` on the `EQ Eight`
-2. Drag the first stop either from the left to the right until the track loses its warmth, or from the right to the left until the track gains its warmth
+2. Drag the first stop either from the left to the right until the track loses its warmth, or from the right to the left until the track gains its warmth.
+The first stop should use `low cut` (either `48` or `12` based on how sharply cutting off the lows sounds better)
+3.